Generalized Quantifiers on Dependent Types: A System for Anaphora: Dynamic extensions of contexts

 \section{Dynamic extensions of contexts}

+Our interpretational architecture is two-dimensional.
+The two dimensions to the meaning of a sentence in our system are: the truth value of a sentence and the dynamic effects introduced by the sentence.

+A sentence with a chain of quantifiers $Ch_{\vec{y}:\vec{Y}}$ and predicate $P(\vec{y})$ is true iff the interpretation of the predicate (i.e. some set of compatible $n$-tuples) belongs to the interpretation of the chain (i.e. some family of sets of compatible $n$-tuples), i.e. iff

+A sentence with a chain of quantifiers also extends the context, i.e. it creates a new context out of the old one (in which it takes place) by adding some possibly dependent types; the anaphoric continuation then is interpreted in the newly obtained context

-In this section we introduce further elements of our interpretational architecture by way of showing how to interpret a range of anaphoric data in our system: quantificational subordination (3.1), nested dependencies (3.2), regular anaphora to quantifiers (3.3), cumulative and branching continuations (3.4) and donkey anaphora of both the relative clause and conditional varieties (Section 3.5).
+For the purpose of modeling the dynamic extensions of context, we introduce a new type constructor $\T$.
+For the interpretation of the types from the extended context, we define a new algorithm.
+We now show how to interpret a range of anaphoric data in our system: maximal anaphora to quantifiers, quantificational subordination (including iterated examples), cumulative and branching continuations, and `donkey anaphora' (including iterated `donkey sentences').